amp-rh/agent-tools/CONTRIBUTING.md

 - `registry.reload`
 - `observe.log`, `observe.trace-call`, `observe.session`

+## The `.cursor/` Directory

+The `.cursor/` directory is **gitignored** and used as a local scratchpad:
+- Agent notes, todos, learnings
+- Investigation logs and discoveries
+- Temporary data and experiments

+**Do not commit anything from `.cursor/`** - it's for local working memory only.

+If you find valuable patterns or learnings, move them to proper docs before they're lost.

 ## Questions?

 Open an issue or check existing docs:
 - `AGENTS.md` - Agent-focused project overview
 - `docs/discovery-problem.md` - Analysis of agent tool discovery